usdoj-crt/beta-ada/_pages/_resources/small-entity-compliance-guide.md

 You can also contact the [ADA National Network](https://adata.org).
 The National Network includes ten regional centers that provide ADA technical assistance.
 One toll-free number connects you to the center in your region: 800-949-4232 (Voice and TTY).

 The contents of this document do not have the force and effect of law and are not meant to bind the public in any way.
-This document is intended only to provide clarity to the public regarding existing requirements under the law or the Departments’ policies.
+This document is intended only to provide clarity to the public regarding existing requirements under the law or the Department's policies.
 {% footnotes %}
 {% fnbody 1 %}
 The official version of the rule is published in the Federal Register at 89 FR 31320 (April 24, 2024).